Combination

 In a nutshell, it is not the boost that is being run that determines the power that can be made, but, rather, the amount/density of the air that enters the cylinder on each intake stroke.

 At the bottom of this section are the numbers for the thermal performance of the various intercoolers comparing air temp measured at the throttlebody to air temp at the turbo outlet.
 Note that the front mounts average 30-50 degs cooler at the throttlebody.
 To be fair, one should be aware that the V4 is fairly old technology today and the Cotton's stock location is made from old factory cores.
-Today's units may be better with regard to flow coefficients.
+Today's units are usually better with regard to flow coefficients.
 However, a front mount typically offers more surface area to cooler ambient air which indicates that it should perform better if constructed well.
-This may well be in conflict with some vendors' claims that a stock location, modern intercooler will perform as well as a front mount.
 We know that some have been into the nines on stock location intercoolers made from old cores.
 What we don't know is how fast they would have gone on a new tech front mount.
 Few vendors, if any, provide any scientifically measured data to support performance claims.
+Again, what may be an improvement on a Nine second car may not be measurable on an Eleven second car.
+Keep that in mind when someone is trying to sell you an unit that costs twice what you can buy another unit for.

 Studying the tests performed by Bob Dick, I have come to the conclusion that the factory intercooler was well matched to the boost provided from the factory on the stock turbo and that a Duttweiller Big Neck conversion will work well for the money on a stock, or near stock, turbo.
 After all, the flow coefficient on the above test clearly shows the poor flow coefficient of the factory unit when the boost is cranked up.
 If we typically believe that the factory turbo is all done by 21 # of boost, anything we do to reduce the intercooler bottleneck should extend the useful range of the turbo as the reduction of loss in the intercooler will allow the turbo to run at a lower turbo outlet boost to obtain the desired plenum boost at a cooler temperature.